 On my spare time, I develop a PHP web application on OS X and thus test my sites in Firefox, Safari and Opera on a daily basis.
-Every once in a while, however, I also verify that the code works in Internet Explorer.
+More seldom, I also verify that it works in Internet Explorer.
+Or doesn’t.

-One issue occured after I added a PopupElement control to a site.
-The PopupElement control makes it possible to display a div as a popup and automatically append a semi-transparent background element to the page.
+One issue occured after I added a popup element control to a site, which makes it possible to display a div element as a popup with a semi-transparent background that closes the popup when it’s clicked.

 To handle this situation, you can:

 - wait until the body is loaded, using